bitmark-inc/bitmark-android-arch/README.md

 - ViewModel: Bridge between View and Model, process view logic.

 #### Model
-Using `Repository` to mix, process data before expose to VM.
+Using `Repository` to mix, process data before exposing to VM.
 Model does NOT hold any instances of View or ViewModel that make it as lowest level in the architecture.

 Below is diagram that describe how data is processed in Model.